 Photo: Christoph Schach

-If you’re visiting St. Anton am Arlberg during June or July, there is one hike that simply has to be on your agenda – the Alpine Rose Trail.
+One of the best things to do in St. Anton am Arlberg during June or July, is hiking the incredible Alpine Rose Trail.
 Over these months, the southern slopes of the valley turn into a sea of red with the alpine roses in full bloom, resulting in an incredible vista of beauty and colour.
 The trail starts behind the top terminal of the Rendbahn cable car (you can either take the cable car, or you can reach the top terminal by foot) and heads to Rendlalm hut, which delivers fine views of the Lechtal and Verwall Alps.
 Those looking for an extra challenge can extend the route by scaling Zwölferkopf Peak (2,558m).
 The route takes between four and six hours.

 Take to the water